Daniel-Pailanir/sdid/sdid_event/README.md

 ## Overview

-`sdid_event` computes event study version of the Synthetic Difference-in-Differences (SDID) estimators from Arkhangelsky et al. (2021).
+`sdid_event` computes the event-study version of the Synthetic Difference-in-Differences (SDID) estimators from Arkhangelsky et al. (2021).
 As the name suggests, this program is an extension of `sdid`.
 As a result, all the conventions and requirement for the implementation of `sdid` also apply for `sdid_event`. `sdid_event` can also be used in staggered adoption designs, with differential timing of treatment adoption.
 Also, the command supports both the **bootstrap** and **placebo** vce() options for inference.

 The derivation of the estimators computed by sdid_event can be found in the [companion paper](https://github.com/DiegoCiccia/sdid/blob/main/sdid_event/sdid_event.pdf).The user can also request cohort-specific aggregated and event study estimates via the **disag** option.